cs4372/ios-study-guide/swift/Closure.md

 ```

 #### Perform a network requst
+- One place is in completion handlers when downloading data/images.
+Completion handlers are closures.
+The closure isn’t called immediately.
+So after we’re done downloading successfullly, then we call the closure to handle the data that we got.

 ```
 func fetchData(_ completion: @escaping (_ success: Bool, _ data: Data?) -> Void) {